Know your status. Connect to care. Together, let’s end HIV in Canada.

-From there, based on your matching question responses you’ll be able to see brief bios for each peer navigator who is available.
+From there, you’ll be able to see brief bios for each peer navigator who is available.
 You’ll choose who you want to talk to.
 Note that if you select a soonest-available appointment type, you will be automatically matched with who can speak with you first.

 - Select an appointment time, then sign up for an account to accept the appointment and manage your appointments.

-Once you request an available appointment time with your chosen peer navigator, to confirm the appointment you’ll give I’m Ready, Talk an email address and a name (either your real name or one you make up) to create your account.
+Once you request the appointment time with your chosen peer navigator, you will need an email address and a name (either your real name or one you make up) to create your account to confirm the appointment.
 This is how you’ll manage and book appointments in the future.
-The I’m Ready research team will not collect the email address you use for your account—this stays with the I’m Ready, Talk service and is stored separately.

 Visit the support page for help with any technical difficulties.